 12 easy corn recipes that bring the flavor

-Fun fact: One cup of corn has 16 grams of protein.
+Fun fact: One cup of sweet yellow corn has 5.4 grams of protein.
 These golden kernels give dishes texture, taste, and mouth feel.
 Despite the fanfare of yellow, white, or tricolor, corn's sweetness isn't determined by color.
 Corn's flavor comes from its genes.